lgswa-25t2/milestone/latest/0-ProjectPlan.md

 ## Team Roles

 Below is a summary and you need to refer to the task list.
 Some changes may apply.
+For detailed work related to each member's role, please refer to [Schedule](./schedule.md).

 | Role               | Name          | Responsibility                                               |
 | ------------------ | ------------- | ------------------------------------------------------------ |